dayhmk/Homework-Proxy/README.md

-This is a beta proxy for the homework website.
-This will be soon deployed on Heroku.
+This is the proxy for dayhmk.github.io.
+It only works for that site!